-EDUCATION MANAGEMENT SERVICE (EMS): SCHOOL-BASED
+EDUCATION MANAGEMENT SERVICE (EMS): OFFICE-BASED

-This document deals with an Inclusive Flexible Remuneration Package System for Principals (P1 to P5), as well as Deputy Principals (hereinafter referred to as EMS members).
+1. This document deals with an Inclusive Flexible Remuneration Package System for Office-based educators (hereinafter referred to as EMS members).

-1. SCOPE OF APPLICABILITY
+SCOPE OF APPLICABILITY

-The measures contained in this document apply to all principals (P1 to P5) and Deputy Principals, who are appointed in terms of Employment of Educators' Act of 1998 as amended.
-All Principals who currently receiving an augmented allowance are excluded from this provision.
+2. The measures contained in this document apply to all office-based educators, who are appointed in terms of Employment of Educators' Act of 1998 as amended.

-THE NEW MEASURES 2.
+THE NEW MEASURES

-- 2.1 The new measures entail a new approach to remunerate Principals and Deputy Principals in Education, which has the following advantages for the employer and the EMS member: - 2.1.1 Enhance the control of remuneration costs. - 2.1.2 Assist in efficient planning and budgeting of personnel costs on these levels. - 2.1.3 Ensure that all EMS members benefit equally (The principle of "Equal pay work of equal value") - 2.1.4 Enhance education departments' external equality in relation to the labour market (Allows greater flexibility in remunerating members of EMS). - 2.1.5 Enable the EMS members to structure their remuneration packages in terms of their specific individual needs. - EMS members will not be negatively affected on translation to 2.2 the new measures.
+- 3. The new measures entail a new approach to remunerate all office-based educators, which has the following advantages for the employer and the EMS member: - 3.1.
+Enhance the control of remuneration costs. - 3.2.
+Assist in efficient planning and budgeting of personnel costs on these levels. - 3.3.
+Ensure that all EMS members benefit equally (The principle of "Equal pay work of equal value"). - 3.4.
+Enhance education departments' external equality in relation to the labour market (Allows greater flexibility in remunerating members with scarce skills). - 3.5.
+Enable the EMS members to structure their remuneration packages in terms of their specific individual needs. - 4.
+EMS members will not be negatively affected on translation to the new measures.

-3. REMUNERATION SCALES
+REMUNERATION SCALES

-Remuneration scales will be in terms of the OSD for Educators.
+5. Remuneration scales will be in terms of the OSD for Educators.

-STRUCTURE OF THE INCLUSIVE FLEXIBLE REMUNERATION 4.
-PACKAGE
+STRUCTURE OF THE INCLUSIVE FLEXIBLE REMUNERATION PACKAGE

-- 4.1 The following elements of the current remuneration and conditions of service are converted into an EMS member's total package: Then of - 4.1.1 Salary notch (pensionable income).

-- 4.1.2 Service Bonus, calculated on the salary notch. - 4.1.3 Employer's contribution to the Government Employees Pension Fund (GEPF), calculated on the salary notch. - 4.1.4 Maximum employer's contribution to a registered medical scheme. - 4.1.5 Maximum homeowners allowance. - 4.2 The package of an EMS member admitted to the GEPF consists of three components, namely the: - 4.2.1 basic salary (pensionable income); - 4.2.2 employer's contribution to the GEPF; and - 4.2.3 flexible portion (non-pensionable income).
+- 6. The following elements of the current remuneration and conditions of service are converted into an EMS member's total package: - 6.1.
+Salary notch (pensionable income). - 6.2.
+Service Bonus, calculated on the salary notch. - 6.3.
+Employer's contribution to the Government Employees Pension Fund (GEPF), calculated on the salary notch. - 6.4.
+Maximum employer's contribution to a registered medical scheme. - 6.5.
+Maximum homeowners allowance. - 7.
+The package of an EMS member admitted to the GEPF consists of three components, namely the: - 7.1. basic salary (pensionable income); - 7.2. employer's contribution to the GEPF; and - 7.3. flexible portion (non-pensionable income).

-5. BASIC SALARY
+BASIC SALARY

-5.1 Those EMS members admitted to the GEPF will be afforded a once-off choice to set their basic salary (pensionable income) in the package certain parameters on translation to the dispensation, effective from 1 January 2008.
+8. Those EMS members admitted to the GEPF will be afforded a once-off choice to set their basic salary (pensionable income) in the package certain parameters on translation to the dispensation, effective from 1 January 2008.
 Therefore, those EMS members will be obliged to exercise their choice in writing in the format to be issued by their departments.
 Depending on the member's current salary level, the choice is as follows: